Blendify/blender-manual/trunk/blender_docs/manual/editors/texture_node/types/output/viewer.rst

    Viewer node.

-The viewer node can be used to preview the results of a node.
+The Viewer node can be used to preview the results of a node.

 Inputs